Economic Growth, Cycles and Policy

 • in case of liquidity problems, the central bank should provide liquidity by raising money supply.

-• Government spending and investments of infrastructure should not be lowered during recession periods.
+• government spending and investments of infrastructure should not be lowered during recession periods.

-• In the long run monetary policy has to focus on price stability (inflation around 2% a year).
+• in the long run monetary policy has to focus on price stability (inflation around 2% a year).

 1.2 Macroeconomic Schools